 Genetic causes of differential susceptibility to chemotherapeutic compounds

 Patients that receive the same dose of a particular chemotherapeutic compound have differential susceptibilities to these drugs both in treatment efficacy and side effects.
 We use the model nematode Caenorhabditis elegans to identify conserved mechanisms of differential susceptibility to these compounds.
-Over the past two years, we generated data for animal responses to diverse chemotherapeutics using high-throughput assays that measure fecundity, growth rates, and pharyngeal pumping rates.
+Over the past five years, we generated data for animal responses to diverse chemotherapeutics using high-throughput assays that measure fecundity, growth rates, and pharyngeal pumping rates.
 We use the COPAS BIOSORT system from Union Biometrica, along with other robotics to prepare and score assays.
-See our pipeline in action here.

 Species-wide and genome-wide variant discovery, genome assembly, and annotation

 Because of the efforts of a number of highly dedicated scientists and citizen volunteers, we have amassed a large collection of more than 800 C. elegans strains from throughout the world.
 These strains represent nearly all known isolation locations where we have found this species.
 Our goals are to use this large strain collection to identify functional variation for a large number of traits and to understand more about the population genetic forces shaping the genome.

 To this end, we deep sequenced all of these strains using the Illumina HiSeq platform (minimum 50x depth of coverage).
 This large sequence data set allows us to not only identify single nucleotide variants but to dig deeper into other classes of genetic variation, including insertion/deletions, transposon insertions, genomic rearrangements, microsatellite repeats, and copy number variants.
 We hope that these additional classes of variation will contribute to our understanding of how genetic variation contributes to phenotypic variation and genome evolution.

 Sequence-based traits and genome evolution